macan88/digiswap-api/CONTRIBUTING.md

-# 🐵 Contributing to the ApeSwap DAO
+# Contributing to the DigiDex

-Hello fellow ape! 🍌 Thanks so much for taking the time our to consider contributing to the ever-growing ApeSwap DAO.
+Hello fellow Digi Army! 🍌 Thanks so much for taking the time our to consider contributing to the ever-growing Digichain.

-If you have suggestions on contribution ideas, but don't see a grant for them, please don't hesistate to reach out to [Obie Dobo](https://t.me/obiedobo) with your ideas.

 ## Getting Up & Running